xing/hops/packages/webpack/README.md

 ##### `assetFile`

-[//]: # 'TODO: link to hops-express buildDir config once readme has been created'

-Path to the generated `assets.json` file (relative to [`buildDir`](https://missing-link-express-builddir)), which is being used internally for server-side rendering to determine which assets should be loaded through the generated HTML.
+Path to the generated `assets.json` file (relative to [`buildDir`](https://github.com/xing/hops/tree/next/packages/express#builddir)), which is being used internally for server-side rendering to determine which assets should be loaded through the generated HTML.

 ```json
 "hops": {